DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Preliminary

 \subsection{Motivating Example}

-When dealing with vast and numerous projects, developers often find themselves overwhelmingly burdened by a large number of the warnings reported by ASATs~\cite{issta23}.
-Hence, it is necessary to reduce the false alarm of the warnings.
+When dealing with vast and numerous projects, developers often find themselves overwhelmingly burdened by a large number of warnings reported by ASATs~\cite{issta23}.
+Hence, it is necessary to reduce the false alarms of the warnings.
 However, existing work can easily encounter problems due to the predefined features or the coarse granularity.
 They cannot effectively distinguish the individual warnings, which may result in mislabeling.

-The following commit\footnote{\url{https://github.com/HXSecurity/DongTai-agent-java/commit/2822534}} is from project DongTai-agent-java of organization HXSecurity.
-It fixed a bug caused by \textit{data.getBytes()} when the platform's default charset is not compatible with the data being sent.
+The following commit\footnote{\url{https://github.com/HXSecurity/DongTai-agent-java/commit/2822534}} is from the project DongTai-agent-java of organization HXSecurity.
+As shown in~\Cref{code1}, it fixed a bug caused by \textit{data.getBytes()} when the platform's default charset is not compatible with the data being sent.
 Since the \texttt{CONTENT\_LENGTH} header is not always necessary in a POST request, the fixed version has commented Line 5 out, and let the request automatically handle the content length.

 SpotBugs reported a warning related to reliance on default encoding at line 5, which disappeared in the revised version.
 As such, it qualifies as a bug-sensitive warning.
-Meanwhile, SpotBugs issued a similar warning at line 13, involving the same function.
+Meanwhile, SpotBugs issued a similar warning at line 10, involving the same function.
 Here, however, the \textit{InputStream (is)} involves raw byte data obtained from the server response, which is then decoded into characters using the default charset.
 This operation actually functions correctly because the server's response is encoded using a charset compatible with the default.
 Accordingly, we identified this as a bug-insensitive warning.
-Given that the two warnings originated from the same function, existing function-level learning-based warning verification methods and feature-based methods would consider the same input, potentially leading to mislabeling.
-Hence, to distinguish these bug-sensitive warnings from the bug-insensitive warnings and lower human effort when finding bugs using ASATs, a finer granularity method for the warning verification method is imperative.
+Given that the two warnings originated from the same function, existing function-level learning-based warning verification \revise{approaches} and feature-based \revise{approaches} would consider the same input, potentially leading to mislabeling.
+Hence, to distinguish these bug-sensitive warnings from the bug-insensitive warnings and lower human effort when finding bugs using ASATs, a finer granularity \revise{approach} for the warning identification is imperative.